hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Yumanju, pay 300000 Gald.
 After, sleep at any Inn and come back to Pay 600000 Gald (Hotspring Part 2)
 - [ ] Fly toward the top of Mt Temza to trigger a scene (Dragon Race Part 1)
 - [ ] In Mantaic, speak with the Cow Boy.
 Hand over Hourglass and All Divide for Gel Set (Cow Boy Part 4)
 - [ ] In Capua Torim, toward the port to find Gauche and Droite.
 Go to Zaude and head to where you fought against Yeager to fight Gauche and Droite.
 While fighting them, be sure to ___steal___ __Gauche Sword__ and __Droite Sword__.
 After beating them, you will get __Letter of Challenge (L. Claw)__ and __Divine Cannon__ for Raven.
 With the Letter of Challenge (L. Claw), you can unlock 100 Man Melee in the Arena.
-However, don't clear 100 Man Melee because you won't get the full reward unless you have the Hunting Blades' Invitation (Avenging Soldiers Final Part)
+However, don't clear 100 Man Melee because you won't get the full reward unless you have the Letter of Challenge (H. Blades) (Avenging Soldiers Final Part)
 - [ ] In Capua Torim, speak with the Woman in front of the floral stall.
 Donate 500,000 Gald and attempt to exit town through the west to get Estelle's __Noble Princess__ title (Estelle's Teacher Part 4)
 - [ ] In Heliord, go down to the Lower Section.
 You can find Sicily by the river.
 After the cutscene, fight at least ten battles and return back to the same spot where Sicily is.
 You can find the Robot near the eastern tent (Professor Sicily Part 4)
 - [ ] In Heliord, get near the Blastia __Addendum: Need to be done at night__ (PS3 and Definitive Edition)